 Right then, not going to spend another day deciding the queues are too long, so it was up at can, military precision, breakfast, street, bus, at St Peter’s Basilica only minutes after the target 0700h.
 Straight in, my fingers were twitching as they tried to obey the “no photography” signs until right in front of me a bloody nun was waving her phone around like an American tourist (which, of course, she may well have been).
 I looked around and all of the unitiated, unwimpled American tourists were doing to same, so stuff that.
 Out the phone comes.

 Back to the apartment then, and the boys wanted to go geocaching, so we did, and found one in two tries, a sneaky little spot just off the Campo de’ Fiori.
 The rest of the afternoon was idled away by the boys while Anna and I, in a probably actionable neglect of responsibility, made sure that Raf could reach us via Hangouts and then buggered off down the Via dei Giubbonari where, in scenes never before witnessed by Man, Anna stood still long enough to be eased into a decent clothes shop, where a superbly enthusiastic shop assistant took over and, many euros later, we emerged with several additions to her wardrobe nodding towards style, sophistication and just the right amount of street.
 Also, at least an implied promise that I’m allowed to throw away some of the op shop misjudgements that occasionally still get an airing.
 For an idea of the new kit, see yesterday’s post.
-My own new jacket seemed a mere afterthought.
+My own new jacket purchased a moment later seemed a mere afterthought.

 After that, once again, the tired throng hit the hay and I had one last roam around.
 Among other things, up the Capitoline Hill I slithered for a look at sunset, pictured below.
 The photo of some part of the Forum, above, was taken moments later, on the other side of the hill.
 By the time I got back to Il Campo it was well past can’t, but I needed to try a cacio e pepe to complete the Roman trifecta, after Saturday’s amatriciana and lunchtime’s carbonara.
 It was fine, but won’t replace either of those others in my heart any time soon.
 Tomorrow, Florence.